-Search engine optimization (SEO) has always been a moving target for search marketing professionals because search algorithms change frequently, and adapting to these changes remains key to optimizing websites for better rankings and visibility within organic search results.
+Search engine optimization (SEO) has always been a moving target for search marketing professionals because search algorithms change frequently, and quickly adapting to these changes when they happen remains key to maintaining website performance for better rankings and visibility within organic search results.
+While traditional SEO has focused mostly on keywords, modern search optimization requires a code-level approach known as “technical SEO” to ensure your site meets performance expectations of both search engines and users.

 What is Technical SEO?